Add to reading list

 New blog on Ministry anti-corruption plans in Afghanistan. in the series ‘Corruption in fragile states’ at the Henry J. Leir Institute, Fletcher School of Diplomacy, Tufts University, USA.

-Presentation to World Bank on tackling corruption using sector-specific approaches.
+Presentation by Mark Pyman to the World Bank and several of their ‘Communities of Practice’ on tackling corruption using sector-specific approaches.

 Mark Pyman: Sectors as the primary locus for corruption reform.
 April 2019